flythereddflagg/flythereddflagg.github.io/python_book/docs/28-Modules.md

 - Add error messages and make helpful info be printed out when the user gives bad input.

 - Add home and work versions of emails and phone numbers so that multiple emails and phone numbers may be assigned to one person.
-- Add options to the UI to allow different formats to be exported.
+- Add options to the UI to allow different formats to be exported (e.g. .csv, .txt, or delimited by bars etc.).
+Implement at least two extra formats.
 - Make a new type of database and implement it with your existing user interface.
 For example, this could be a car database using code from the previous sections.

 ## Advanced Mastery